AUSTRALIAN UNION OF STUDENTS

 By having these legal documents and by boycotting Catholics, you can avoid 99% of legal disputes.
 It is however impossible to avoid legal disputes altogether, as it only takes one person to start a court case.
 If you are unfortunate enough to become entangled in legal action, there are some simple rules to maximise your chances of success.

-First, always make sure you are represented in court by a barrister.
+First, try to be represented in court by a lawyer.
 The courts encourage people to represent themselves in various brochures that they put out, but you are more likely to win lotto than win a court case without a lawyer.
 This is not because law is a difficult subject to understand.
 It is because of entrenched attitudes in the legal profession that law is rocket science and that any line of argument put forward by a lay person must of necessity be garbage.
-Lawyers' insanity is your reality, so don't even think about bringing or contesting a court case without a lawyer.
+Lawyers’ insanity is your reality, so don’t even think about bringing or contesting a court case without a lawyer.

 Second, always elect trial by jury if possible.
 Your lawyer may advise you against electing trial by jury, and may say it will cost you more or you will get a more severe penalty.
 In fact the leading criminal lawyers are of the view that the sentences of those who lose a jury trial are less than those who elect a trial by a magistrate.
-Also, trials by jury cost $40,000 a day and so the prosecution is more likely to drop the charge if you elect trial by jury.
-The most important reason to elect trial by jury is that you don't want your fate in the hands of the flaky individuals who a Labor Party subcommittee made up of communists and pedophiles sees fit to appoint as Judges.
+The most important reason to elect trial by jury is that you don’t want your fate in the hands of the flaky individuals who a Labor Party subcommittee made up of communists and pedophiles sees fit to appoint as Judges.

 Trial by jury is possible both in civil cases, such as suing for damages, and for criminal cases.
 When there is a trial by jury, there is usually a right for a party to object to a would-be member of the jury without giving a reason.
 If you are a Protestant you would want to make sure there are as few Catholics on the jury as possible, as otherwise they will discriminate against you or decide the case on some basis that has nothing to do with the law.